So What Goes Into a Wedding?

 We start the day by eating a BIG breakfast.
 We'll be on our feet all day and often only have time for a quick snack.
 Loading the van is similar to a game of Tetris.
 Everything needs to fit nice and snug so nothing shifts or tips during transport.
 We deliver the personal flowers to the couple and then head to the wedding location to begin setup.
 We have anywhere from two to seven designers working each event.
 Some will be building your flower arch, some will be setting up cocktail hour, others will be setting up the reception.
 Once everything is in its place, we take a break while you enjoy everything we've created!
 At the end of the night, we come back for a quick clean up.
 We break down as quickly as possible, as we usually only have an hour to do so.
 We load up the van and head home!

 Lastly, is clean up day.
-We often wait til Monday to tackle this so we can have Sunday off.
 The day nobody ever thinks about.
+We often wait til Tuesday to tackle this so we can have Monday (and sometimes Sunday) off.
 We unload everything from the van and get to work.
 Any leftover flowers and greenery go in the compost bin.
 Vessels and buckets are cleaned to remove any bacteria that might damage the next batch of flowers going in.
 When we're lucky, the kids love to help out with this step!
 Spent candles are tossed and ones that can be re-used go back into storage.
 Votives and candle holders are cleaned - this involves using a heat gun to melt any wax residue and using a glass cleaner to remove any smoke.
 Once everything is finished, we do a final wipe down of the studio and get ready to do it all again!